NecRaul/git-neko/README.md

 `requests` is used to get information from the Github API and download the repositories (if you don't use -g/--git to download using git).

+Note that `requests` will not download submodules but git will.

 If you want to build this on your own, you can install the requirements with

 ```Python